 Going to a Mariners game on a budget?
-Here are the best food deals at T-Mobile Park
+Here are the best food and drink deals at T-Mobile Park

 Things to avoid buying at the game

 Water: There are cheaper alternatives to buying a $5.50 bottle of water at the park.
 Outside vendors typically sell them for $1, which you can bring into the stadium as long as they’re sealed.
-You can also bring in a clear-plastic water bottle, as long as it’s empty, which you can refill at water fountains in the park.
+You can also bring in one clear, factory-sealed plastic water bottle (32 ounces or less) and an empty plastic bottle, which you can refill at water fountains in the park.
 (Other than that, no bottles, cans or outside beverages are allowed.)

 Soda: A cup of fountain soda is also at least $5.
 Unfortunately, you can’t bring your own soda in, even in a sealed bottle, but perhaps you could spare a few soda-less hours and save a few dollars.

-Expensive beer: Most beers around the park cost anywhere from $9 to $13 per, but there are good deals to be found at specific areas of the stadium.
+Expensive beer: Most beers around the park cost from $9 to $13, but there are good deals to be found at specific areas of the stadium.
 More about that later.

 Peanuts: You can save quite a bit by bringing your own peanuts if you’re craving this classic ballpark snack — stadium peanuts cost around $6.50.
 You can bring your own food into the park as long as it’s wrapped, bagged or inside a container, per T-Mobile Park policies.